nyu-pl-sp19/hw07/README.md

    1. Calculate the set of free variables appearing in *t*.

-2. Using the definitions from class, compute the normal form of the following lambda term and show that it is equal to *`true`*.
+2. Using the definitions from class, compute the normal form of the following lambda term.
 Show all β-reduction steps.

    *`iszero` (`mult` `0` `1`) `2` `3`*